 Although Tehran's missile arsenal primarily threatens U.S. bases and allies in the region, Iran eventually could expand the range of its missiles to include the continental United States.
-In its January 2014 report on Iran's military power, the Pentagon assessed that "Iran continues to develop technological capabilities that could be applicable to nuclear weapons and long-range missiles, which could be adapted to deliver nuclear weapons, should Iran's leadership decide to do so."31
+In its January 2014 report on Iran's military power, the Pentagon assessed that "Iran continues to develop technological capabilities that could be applicable to nuclear weapons and long-range missiles, which could be adapted to deliver nuclear weapons, should Iran's leadership decide to do so."

-WWTA: The WWTA assesses that "Tehran would choose ballistic missiles as its preferred method of delivering nuclear weapons, if it builds them.
-Iran's ballistic missiles are inherently capable of delivering WMD, and Tehran already has the largest inventory of ballistic missiles in the Middle East."
-In addition, "Tehran's desire to deter the United States might drive it to field an intercontinental ballistic missile (ICBM).
-Progress on Iran's space program could shorten a pathway to an ICBM because space launch vehicles use similar technologies."32
+WWTA: The WWTA assesses that "Iran's ballistic missile programs give it the potential to hold targets at risk across the region, and Tehran already has the largest inventory of ballistic missiles in the Middle East."
+Moreover, "Tehran's desire to deter the United States might drive it to field an ICBM."
+In this connection, the WWTA warns that "[p]rogress on Iran's space program, such as the launch of the Simorgh SLV in July 2017, could shorten a pathway to an ICBM because space launch vehicles use similar technologies."

-Summary: Iran's ballistic missile force poses a regional threat to the U.S. and its allies, but Tehran eventually could expand the range of its missiles to threaten the continental United States.
+Summary: Iran's ballistic missile force poses a significant regional threat to the U.S. and its allies, and Tehran eventually could expand the range of its missiles to threaten the continental United States.